1939 Triumph Speed Twin

 Not that the Speed Twin alone was the panacea the country needed.
 But it was, however, a small and very distinct gem twinkling in a world of despair that would become hugely more despairing less than two years later.

-But Turner’s Twin didn’t simply happen.
-Rather, it arrived as part of a revamp package of Triumph’s existing range of solid (and slightly dour) 250cc, 350cc and 500cc singles created by Val Page, arguably the greatest of all British motorcycle designers.
+Val Page, JAP to Ariel to Triumph to BSABut Turner’s Twin didn’t simply happen.
+Rather, it arrived as part of a revamp package of Triumph’s existing range of solid (and slightly dour) 250cc, 350cc and 500cc singles created by Val Page (inset), arguably the greatest of all British motorcycle designers.

 Page had also designed a solid (if slightly dour) parallel twin, the Model 6/1, introduced in 1933 for the ’34 season.